Reconfigurable quantum fluid molecules of bound states in the continuum: Results

-Here, the propagating polaritons are coupled through $U$ coming from the periodic corrugation of the waveguide and---being folded above the light line---each of them leak to the radiate continuum with the same coupling strength $\gamma$~\cite{Lu_PhotRes2020} (note, we have neglected non-radiative exciton losses which are not essential in our results). \hsn{The radiative channel makes it possible for a loss exchange mechanism of the same strength $\gamma$.
-Such an interference via radiating waves dictates the far-field emission of polariton modes and is the origin of the polariton BIC formation.}
+Here, the pump induced exciton reservoir is taken as a static potential $V(x)$ because of the exciton's much heavier mass.
+The propagating polaritons are coupled through $U$ coming from the periodic corrugation of the waveguide and---being folded above the light line---each of them leak to the radiate continuum with the same coupling strength $\gamma$~\cite{Lu_PhotRes2020} (note, we have neglected non-radiative exciton losses which are not essential in our results). \hsn{The radiative channel makes it possible for a loss exchange mechanism of the same strength $\gamma$.
+Such an interference via radiating waves dictates the far-field emission of polariton modes and is the origin of the polariton BIC formation.} In absence of the potential $V(x)$, the eigenmodes of the Hamiltonian (\ref{eq.dirac}) in $k$-space give rise to two polaritonic bands with opposite curvature $\pm v^2/2U$.
+These bands are separated by a gap of $2U$.
+The loss exchange, on the other hand, affects the mode losses, resulting in a mode with a vanishing linewidth, i.e. the BIC state, and a mode that absorbs all the radiative losses \cite{Ardizzone_Nature2022}.
 The blueshifting potential is taken to be Gaussian $V(x) = V_0 e^{-x^2/2w^2}$ of width $w$.
 When the pump is weak then $V_0 \approx 0$ and we recover the non-trapped polariton dispersion shown in Fig.~\ref{fig1}{b,d} (see Methods for details on calculations).
 When the pump is strong ($V_0>0$) we see a clear mode within the bandgap in agreement with experiment corresponding to the fundamental mode of the effective confining potential $V(x)$ (see Fig.~\ref{fig1}{c,e}).